Shiitake dermatitis L30.9

 This section has been translated automatically.

-The shiitake mushroom is the second most common cultivated mushroom in the world, has a similar taste to the porcini and is used in fresh form, steamed or dried, especially in Asian cuisine.
-Its cap grows up to 20 cm wide and is brown-grey to brown in colour with pressed triangular scales.
-Its lamellae are white-brownish, the spores colourless.
+The shiitake mushroom is the second most common cultivated mushroom in the world, is similar in taste to the porcini mushroom and is used fresh, steamed or dried, especially in Asian cuisine.
+Its cap grows up to 20 cm wide and is brown-grey to brown in color with pressed, triangular scales.
+Its lamellae are white-brownish, the spores colorless.

 Literature